Aphasia and Related Conditions Research Lab

 Overview

-Members of the Aphasia and Related Conditions (ARC) Research Lab at the University of Central Florida conduct research to 1) better understand the complex processing of speech and language and its breakdown in individuals with aphasia and apraxia of speech, 2) develop new and explore effective treatment approaches, and 3) explore variables that impact treatment success.
+Members of the Aphasia and Related Conditions (ARC) Research Lab at the University of Central Florida conduct research to 1) better understand the complex processing of speech and language and its breakdown in individuals with aphasia and apraxia of speech, 2) develop new and explore effective treatment approaches for the rehabilitation of apraxia of speech and aphasia, and 3) work to improve psychosocial variables that influence quality life in persons with acquired communication disorders.

 In particular, we study: